MannLabs/proteomics_lab_agent/README.md

 The ‘nbs’ folder in the GitHub repository contains Jupyter Notebooks on using proteomics_specialist as a Python package.
 The following notebooks have a dual purpose: they function as tutorials and provide the basis for paper figures.

-#### Workflow for converting videos to protocols
-- Experimenting with various prompting techniques to supply a LLM with the required background information to convert lab videos into protocols.
-    File: 1_videoToProtocol_Evaluation.ipynb
-- Analyzing the evaluaiton results to generate statistics which techniques work well
-    File: 2_videoToProtocol_results.ipynb

 #### Debugging MCP functionalities of agnets
 - Notebook for developing / debugging database functions:
     File: database_test.ipynb

+#### Workflow for converting videos or text to protocols
+- Notebook for developing / debugging the protocol generation pipeline within the ADK workflow
+    File: protocolGeneration.ipynb

 #### Workflow for generatig laboratory notes from videos:
-- Debugging notebook for video analysis within the ADK workflow
+- Notebook for developing / debugging the lab note generation pipeline within the ADK workflow
     File: videoToLabNotes_adk_workflow.ipynb

 ---